vdemeester/praetorian/README.md

 an ssh key).
 Each identities are identified by an alias, a given name for the public keys.

-**Note : This is an alpha software that is not even finished.
-Use at your own risk ; though it should be usable in the next week**
+**Note : This is an alpha software, use at your own risk.
+There is still rough edges and it's not as secure as it should be.**

 ## Usage